Smattr/hackertype/README.md

 ## Support

-If you have any issues or questions, please file something on the Bitbucket tracker or email me [matthew.fernandez@gmail.com](mailto:matthew.fernandez@gmail.com).
+If you have any issues or questions, please file something on the Github tracker or email me [matthew.fernandez@gmail.com](mailto:matthew.fernandez@gmail.com).